colorizenl/multimedialib/readme.md

 - `gradle test` runs all unit tests
 - `gradle coverage` runs all unit tests and reports on test coverage
 - `gradle javadoc` generates the JavaDoc API documentation
-- `gradle dependencyUpdates` checks for and reports on library updates.
+- `gradle dependencyUpdates` checks for and reports on library updates
-- `gradle -b build-mavencentral.gradle publish` publishes to Maven central (requires account)
+- `gradle publish` publishes to Maven central

+Note: Publishing the library to Maven Central requires the Gradle properties `ossrhUser` and `ossrhPassword`.
+If you want to use the library locally, simply provide dummy values for these properties in `~/.gradle/gradle.properties`.

 License
 -------

-Copyright 2009-2022 Colorize
+Copyright 2009-2023 Colorize

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.